- When Everything looks the same how do you know which is BEST?

 The Comdex Ranking is a tool for advisers and insurance agents and it not marketed or allowed free of use for the general public.
 For that very reason – I find it hard to recommend.

 The comdex ranking is itself not a “financial strength rating” – but a compilation of ” percentile ranking of life insurance companies derived from the financial strength ratings issued by A.M.
 Best, Fitch, Moody’s, and Standard & Poor’s.”
 So it essentially adds in all of the ranking from all the big three and AM Best to come up with a so called Master Score.
 This has both good considerations and bad.
 The good is that is may be a good way to look at just one score.
-The issue is that its not possible for the score to just focus over the average of the score.
+The issue with using the Comdex Ranking is two fold.
+First is it not a public available rating.
+Second, since it incorporates all the rating agencies information, it is susceptible to a mistake by all of them simultaneously.

 There are other Credit Rating agencies out there.
 Doubtless some of them cover insurance companies.
 However those four: S&P, Moodys, Fitch, and AM Best represent the most commonly sited and read about Life Insurance Rating Agencies.